 The trend of deploying applications on the Cloud is how to be scalable, in short, we can deploy an application with a load balancer, which can handle a large number of requests from users at the same time.
 To do this, our deployment strategy must accommodate that the number of instances of the application can increase or decrease based on the traffic to the application and also, when starting a new instance to handle user requests, the fastest start time is possible.

 For scripting languages like JavaScript, PHP, or Python, when starting a new instance of the application, they can almost immediately handle requests from users.
-But with Java, applications need start time to handle requests.
+But with Java, applications need a start time to handle requests.

-Understanding those limitations, there are many new Java frameworks and libraries introduced to solve this start time problem, aiming to help us develop Cloud Native applications with Java.
+Understanding those limitations, there are many new Java frameworks and libraries introduced to solve this start-time problem, aiming to help us develop Cloud Native applications with Java.
 One of them is Quarkus, a Supersonic Subatomic Java, optimized to run Java applications using containers in the Cloud environment.

 Create new Quarkus project

-Similar to Spring framework with Spring Initializr https://start.spring.io/, Quarkus also has a tool to help us quickly create a new Quarkus project at https://code.quarkus.io/.
+Similar to the Spring framework with Spring Initializr https://start.spring.io/, Quarkus also has a tool to help us quickly create a new Quarkus project at https://code.quarkus.io/.

 Press Generate your application: